optiver/vulcan-py/README.md

 ## External tools and vulcan

-To make sure that Vulcan helps during runs of mypy, be sure to add your `vulcan.lock` to your `MANIFEST.in`.
+To make sure that packages are properly locked in all cases, be sure to add your `vulcan.lock` to your `MANIFEST.in`.
+This will help for example with tox, when running `mypy`.
 When running tox, tox will build the package and install it, adding `vulcan.lock` to your manifest will add the vulcan dependencies to it.